Talha-Fasih-Khan/Talha-Fasih-Khan/README.md

-### <div align="center">👋 Hello, I'm [Talha Khan], a data analyst passionate about extracting insights from raw data to drive informed decision-making.
+### <div align="center">👋 Hi!
+I'm Talha Khan, a data analyst passionate about extracting insights from raw data to drive informed decision-making.
 With a keen eye for patterns and trends, I enjoy turning complex datasets into actionable information😊</div>

 📊 Data Analyst | Python Enthusiast | Problem Solver 🎯.